-In my previous blog post, I shared with you why I believe that successful PLM implementations start with a PLM Bible: a blueprint that explains what PLM means to them and how they work with their products and data.
+In my previous blog post, I shared with you why I believe that successful PLM implementations start with a PLM Bible.
+This is a blueprint that explains what PLM means to them and how they work with their products, data and IT documentation.

 If you’re in the same boat, let’s get down to brass tacks and talk about how to define your PLM Bible.

-Getting a grip on who your learners or customers are is the first thing you need to do when you start working on your company’s PLM Bible.
+Getting a handle on who your learners or customers are is the first thing you need to do when you start working on your company’s PLM Bible.

 Learning for a techy PLM system administrator isn’t quite the same as it is for an IT executive.
 Everybody processes information differently.
 An insightful presentation that captivates the executive’s attention might be confusing or utterly boring for the system administrator, even if the information is equally relevant to both of them.